Code-Institute-Submissions/JimmyBrunt-MileStoneProjectOne/README.md

 The HTML code was validated here (https://validator.w3.org/)

+The results of this validation can be found here (http://www.jamesbrunt.co.uk/htmlvalidation.png)

 The CSS code was validate here (https://jigsaw.w3.org/css-validator/)

+The results of this validation can be found here (http://www.jamesbrunt.co.uk/cssvalidation.png)

 ## Deployment

+This site is hosted on Gandi servers, and is located here (http://www.jamesbrunt.co.uk/)

+It can also be located in a GitHub repository here (https://github.com/JimmyBrunt/MileStoneProjectOne)

-This site is hosted on Github Pages, deployed from the main branch.
+It can be deployed from the main branch.
 There are no differences between the development and deployed version.

 To clone this repository to run locally, you can do the following: